 If the ball leaves the field it will be replaced on the field by the referee or an assistant referee.
-There is no stoppage in play.
 If the whole of the ball passes over the goal line the ball is placed on the touch line at the intersection with the centre line on the side of the field the ball went out.